Suphikoira/lieblocker/README.md

    - Severity filtering (Critical, High, Medium, Low)
    - AI provider and model

+### Database Connection
+The extension automatically connects to the shared community database where:
+- Your analysis results help improve accuracy for everyone
+- You benefit from previous community analysis
+- No personal information is stored or shared

 ## 🔧 Usage

 1. Navigate to any YouTube video
 2. Click the LieBlocker extension icon
 3. Click "Analyze Current Video"
-4. Wait for analysis to complete
+4. Wait for analysis to complete (contributes to community database)
 5. View detected lies in the "Lies" tab
+6. See analysis from other community members (if available)
-6. Filter lies by severity using the checkboxes in Settings
+7. Filter lies by severity using the checkboxes in Settings
-7. If auto-skip is enabled, lies will be automatically skipped during playback
+8. If auto-skip is enabled, lies will be automatically skipped during playback

 ## 🔑 API Requirements